 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 Roads in China have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
-Road construction work usually covers an enormous section of road - not just 1-2 kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.
-There may be section

-Planes: Internal flight/s are based on economy class, with reputable airlines.
+Planes: Internal flight/s are based on economy class.
 Lithium-Ion batteries, usually used in laptops, cell phones and digital cameras, must be carried in your hand luggage (not in your checked luggage).
 Portable chargers with a case that does not state the capacity or with a capacity of 160wh and more are not allowed on internal flights at all.